 Read MoreStudies in Contemporary Africa

-Founded 1956 Seminar Number 435 The seminar provides a lively forum for historians and social scientists engaged in the advanced study of Sub- Saharan Africa.
-Faculty and visiting scholars from Columbia University and neighboring institutions actively participate in the monthly evening sessions.
-Seminar discussions often focus on theoretical and comparative approaches to the study of […]
+Founded 1956 Seminar Number 435 The seminar provides a lively forum for scholars engaged in the advanced study of Africa.
+Faculty and visiting scholars from Columbia University, Barnard College, and neighboring institutions actively participate in the regular series of sessions.
+Seminar discussions focus on theoretical and comparative approaches to the study of colonial and contemporary […]

 Read MoreContent and Methods of the Social Sciences